Introduction

 CG Martini model of phosphorylated Tyrosine found in the EGFR kinase activation loop.
 The mapped structure of the phosphorylated residue is shown as beads overlying the atomistic structure.

-Expanding the options of Elastic Network Fine-Tuning
+Expanding the Options of Elastic Network Fine-Tuning

-Due to the limitations in most coarse-grained protein models (e.g. lack of explicit hydrogen bonding directionality), the tertiary structure has to be enforced with a structural bias called elastic network (EN).59 An EN for Martini proteins consists of weak harmonic bonds between backbone beads of residues (within a chosen cut-off distance) and is generated after the resolution transformation as postprocessing step.38,40 Martinize offered only two types of EN options, the regular model and the Elnedyn38 approach, both of which are also implemented in martinize2.
+Due to the limitations in most coarse-grained protein models (e.g. lack of explicit hydrogen bonding directionality), the tertiary structure has to be enforced with a structural bias called elastic network (EN).60 An EN for Martini proteins consists of weak harmonic bonds between backbone beads of residues (within a chosen cut-off distance) and is generated after the resolution transformation as a postprocessing step.39,41 Martinize offered only two types of EN options, the regular model and the Elnedyn39 approach, both of which are also implemented in martinize2.
 However, as the EN fixes the tertiary structure, changes in the structure upon, e.g., ligand binding are not captured.
-To improve protein models in this aspect recently Go-like models have been applied to Martini.39 In a Go-like model the harmonic bonds are substituted by custom Lennard-Jones (LJ) interactions that can dissociate, thereby allowing for some tertiary structure changes.
+To improve protein models in this aspect recently Go-like models have been applied to Martini.40 In a Go-like model the harmonic bonds are substituted by custom Lennard-Jones (LJ) interactions that can dissociate, thereby allowing for some tertiary structure changes.
 Within the scope of Martini, a workflow is available to replace the elastic network with a Go model that is generated from a contact map.

-Even though Go models offer better flexibility, they are currently limited to single monomeric protein units and require some fine-tuning to get the optimal performance.39 Especially, for high-throughput workflows the EN approach is therefore the preferred option.
+Even though Go models offer better flexibility, they are currently limited to single monomeric protein units and require some fine-tuning to get the optimal performance.40 Especially, for HT workflows the EN approach is therefore the preferred option.
 To further improve upon the elastic networks generated by the old martinize, martinize2 offers several options to fine-tune the EN and get better behavior within the constraints of the EN approach.
-Besides the cut-off and force-constant, martinize2 now implements a residue minimum distance (RMD).
+Besides the cut-off and forceconstant, martinize2 now implements a residue minimum distance (RMD).
 The RMD is defined as a graph distance and dictates how far residues need to be apart in order to participate in elastic bonds.
 Defining the RMD as a graph distance means that no bonds are generated between residues that are for example bound by a disulfide bridge.
 It thus presents a more rigorous implementation than in the previous version.
 Usually, the residue minimum distance is 3 in order to avoid the EN competing with the bonds, angles, and dihedrals between the backbone beads.

-Fine tuning options for the elastic network.
+Fine-tuning options for the elastic network.

 a) Elastic networks and backbone bonds within the human insulin dimer when generated with the molecule or all-option.
-The dimer consists of two chains colored in red and orange, which are connected by two disulfide bridge shown in purple.
+The dimer consists of two chains colored in red and orange, which are connected by two disulfide bridges shown in purple.
 EN bonds are generated between the two chains and within the chains. b) Elastic network and backbone bonds within the insulin dimer when generated with the chain option.
-In this case no elastic bonds are generated between the two chains.
+In this case, no elastic bonds are generated between the two chains.
 They are only connected by the disulfide bridge and non-bonded interactions. c) Elastic network within the Ftsz protein, when generated for both the intrinsically disordered tail domains (orange) and structural domain (red) d) Elastic network within the Ftsz protein when the EN is only generated within the structural domain by defining the EN unit as going from resid 12 to 320.

 To fully leverage this new feature, ligand data files are required to be present.
-Thus, we implemented mappings and parameters from a previously published small molecule data-base for the M3 force field.64 The set comprises 43 small molecules, which are often part of drugs or drug precursors.
-All small molecules have corresponding parameters in the CHARMM ligand data-base, which allows users to directly convert atomistic CHARMM simulations to Martini.
+Thus, we implemented mappings and parameters from a previously published small molecule database for the Martini 3 force field.65 The set comprises 43 small molecules, which are often part of drugs or drug precursors.
+All small molecules have corresponding parameters in the CHARMM ligand database, which allows users to directly convert atomistic CHARMM simulations to Martini.
 Mapping directly from crystal structures as present for example in the PDB or other force fields is also possible.
 In these cases, the residue names may have to be adjusted to be the same as in the CHARMM naming convention.
-Finally, we have set up instructions on how researchers can submit parameters to the database allowing it to grow and support other researchers.
-In addition, martinize2 facilitates dynamic linking of citations to parameters.
-With this mechanism citations are printed at the end of the run that dynamically include citations to all parameters used in the final topology.
-Such a system also allows researchers to easily receive credit for contributed parameters.

 Complexity Benchmark